Kytsuine/lahman_baseball_database_analysis/README.md

 ### Use SQL queries to find answers to the *Initial Questions*.
 If time permits, choose one (or more) of the *Open-Ended Questions*.
 Toward the end of the bootcamp, we will revisit this data if time allows to combine SQL, Excel Power Pivot, and/or Python to answer more of the *Open-Ended Questions*.

+My work: Solutions to questions 4, 7, 8, 11, 12a, and 12b are mine.
+All other solutions include me as reviewer/commenter (comments may be found at parent repository, in pull request history).

 **Initial Questions**